darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 constitute great candidates for an alert.

 ## Detection Artifact III
 Tested with the Empire version of Invoke-Mimikatz and realised that Access_Mask changes from "0x143A" to "0x1410".
 This time however, when running this other version the Access_Mask generates more FP so we need to couple it with another AND gate that looks for processes finishing with "shell.exe" (*powershell.exe*).
-The caveat is that it will be easier to bypass 'cause an attacker can always change the name of the powershell executable or load powershell without powershell using a few dlls.
+The caveat is that it will be easier to bypass 'cause an attacker can always change the name of the powershell executable or [load powershell without powershell!](https://github.com/p3nt4/PowerShdll/tree/master/dll) using a few dlls.
 If we couple this new detection with the other observed windows events though, a more robust signature may emerge.

 ```Markdown
 EventCode=4656 | where ((Object_Name LIKE "%lsass.exe" AND Access_Mask=="0x143A") OR (Process_Name LIKE "%shell.exe" AND Object_Name LIKE "%lsass.exe" AND Access_Mask=="0x1410")